 - Ankle mobility – knees past toes

-- Hip mobility – knee above hip (for box squats), knee to chest (ass to grass squats)
+- Hip mobility – knee above the hip (for box squats), knee to chest (ass to grass squats)

 - Knee stability – able to perform ¼ squat without knee caving in

-Great variations on the lunge include:
+Variations on the lunge include:

 The first movements that jump to mind are the bench press and the push up for this movement pattern.
 Probably two of the most common exercises seen in the gym.
 They also happen to be the two most commonly butchered movement patterns you will see.